-Peer Patterns4
+Peer Patterns

 Rule Object acts as a Mediator to Assessors and Actions; Properties (Context) and Results.
 Rule Objects determine which Assessors should be used in the assessment of Properties, with a possible recording of Results in an Assessment result.
 If the assessment was successful, the appropriate Actions are invoked, possibly updating or changing the State of Properties.
 Results may be recorded in an Action Result.
-For a more in-depth explanation see Appendix B: Peer Patterns.